guided-traffic/k8s-secret-operator/README.md

 apiVersion: rbac.authorization.k8s.io/v1
 kind: RoleBinding
 metadata:
-  name: k8s-secret-operator
+  name: internal-secrets-operator
   namespace: my-app-namespace  # The namespace to grant access to
 roleRef:
   apiGroup: rbac.authorization.k8s.io
   kind: ClusterRole
-  name: k8s-secret-operator  # Must match the ClusterRole name from the Helm release
+  name: internal-secrets-operator  # Must match the ClusterRole name from the Helm release
 subjects:
   - kind: ServiceAccount
-    name: k8s-secret-operator  # Must match the ServiceAccount name from the Helm release
+    name: internal-secrets-operator  # Must match the ServiceAccount name from the Helm release
-    namespace: k8s-secret-operator  # The namespace where the operator is deployed
+    namespace: internal-secrets-operator  # The namespace where the operator is deployed
 ```

 > **Note:** If you customized the Helm release name or used `fullnameOverride`, adjust the ClusterRole and ServiceAccount names accordingly.